-First Arrival Peony is an herbaceous perennial with a mounded form.
+Kansas Peony is an herbaceous perennial with a more or less rounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant, and should be cut back in late fall in preparation for winter.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration;
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration: